Android1500/AndroidFaker/README.md

 #### Note :-  This Module never change real ids so don't ask Can i spoof my service providers and do anything wrong or right and they will never trace you.

 #### Term & Condition:- The Author and Contributors of Android Faker take no responsibility for damage to your device or any other consequences that arise as a result of using this application So use your own Risk for [more](https://github.com/Android1500/Privacy-policy/blob/main/README.md).

+Copyright © 2025 Android Faker developers.
+All rights reserved.

+1. **No Modifications**: The software may not be modified in any way.
+This includes but is not limited to changing, adding, or removing any part of the software's code or functionality.

+2. **No Redistribution**: The software may not be redistributed in any form.
+This includes but is not limited to renaming, selling, or including the software as part of another project.

+3. **No Picking without Credit**: No parts, pieces, or components of the software may be extracted and submitted to other projects without proper credit.
+This includes, but is not limited to, code snippets, functions, and released binaries.

+4. **No Claim to Succession**: Any fork of the software that was created before the license change may not claim to be an official or unofficial successor to the project.
+This includes but is not limited to using the project's name, branding, or reputation to imply a connection to the original project.